rudresh051/Software-Testing-Resources/ProjectManagement/Folder1/File16.md

 broad range of customers.
 * For example, a garment manufacturer may have a wide range in size and quality to cater to different customers.

+### Plant Capacity(Production capacity)

+* Plant capacity (or production capacity) refers to the volume or number of units manufactured during a given period.
+* Several factors have a bearing on the capacity decision.
+— Technological requirement
+— Input constraints
+— Investment cost
+— Market conditions
+— Resources Of the firm
+— Govemmental policy

+### Location and Site

+* The choice of location and site follows an assessment of demand, size, and input requirements.
+* Location refers to a reasonably broad area like a city, an industrial zone, or a coastal area; site refers to a specific piece of land where the project would be set up.

+## Financial Feasibility

+* Estimate the initial and ongoing costs of the project.
+* project revenue streams and potential profitability.
+* Perform a cost-benefit analysis.

+### Cost of Project

+* Conceptually, the cost Of the project represents the total Of all items Of outlay associated with a project supported by long-term funds.
+* It is the sum of the outlays on the following:
+  * Land and site development
+  * Buildings and civil works
+  * Plant and machinery
+  * Technical know-how and engineering fees
+  * Expenses on foreign technicians and training of Indian technicians abroad
+  * Miscellaneous fixed assets
+  * preliminary and capital issue expenses
+  * Pre-operative expenses
+  * Margin money for working capital
+  * Initial cash losses

+### Means of Finance

+* To meet the cost of the project the following means of finance are available:
+— Share capital
+— Term loans
+— Debenture capital
+— Deferred credit
+— Incentive sources

+### Cost of Production

+* Given the estimated production, the cost of production may be worked out
+* The significant components of cost of production are:
+— Material cost
+— Utilities cost
+— Labour cost
+— Factory overhead cost

+### Estimates of Sales and Production

+* Typically, the starting point for profitability projections is the forecast of sale: revenues.
+* In estimating sales revenues, the following considerations should be borne in
+mind:
+* It is not advisable to assume a high-capacity utilization level in the first year of operation.
+* Even if the technology is simple and the company may not face technical problems in achieving a high rate of capacity utilization in the first year itself, there are likely to be other constraints like raw material shortage, limited power, marketing problems, etc.